Draft TLML Syntax suggestion

 The NLU Generator's algorithm relies on all the pieces of information contained in the Language Objects' names to select the most appropriate Language Object in each context and only Language Objects of the type LEX, MIX, MUL, SYN and PHR are used in the generated TLML syntax.
 Entities, on the other hand, are always preferred by the NLU Generator over any Language Object, except PHR, which is preferred over any Entity in the selection of objects for the drafted TLML Syntax.

-If no fitting Language Object or Entity is found, the NLU Generator will use the bare word itself in the condition.
+If no fitting Language Object or Entity is found, the NLU Generator will use the bare word itself in the syntax.

 Further descriptions of each of the different types of Language Objects and Entities are available in this section.